The second shot is kicking in – TechCrunch

 Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast, where we unpack the numbers behind the headlines.

 First and foremost, Equity was nominated for a Webby for “Best Technology Podcast”!
 Drop everything and go Vote for Equity!
 We’d appreciate it.
 A lot.
 And even if we lose, well, we’ll keep doing our thing and making each other laugh.
-(Note: we are in last place, which is, well, something.)
+(Note: We are in last place, which is, well, something.)

 Regardless, the Equity team got together once again this week to not only go over the news of the week, but also to do a little soul searching.
 You see, some news broke yesterday, so we figured that we had to talk about it in our usual style.
 So, here’s the rundown:

 - Do you want to buy TechCrunch?
 Apparently you can?
-Albeit probably along with a few billion dollars worth of other assets — whatever is left of Yahoo and AOL — you can now own an NFT.
+Albeit probably along with a few billion dollars’ worth of other assets — whatever is left of Yahoo and AOL — you can now own an NFT.
 A non-fungible TechCrunch.
 What is ahead for us?
 We don’t know.
 So if you do know, tell us.
 Until then we’ll just yo-yo gently between panic and optimism, as per usual.

 - We also dug into the latest All Raise venture capital data, and the results were abysmal.